iontraps/awesome-iontraps/README.md

 * [Coastline Optics](http://www.coastlineoptics.com/) - For the very best scattering losses, send your mirrors there
 * [Perkins Precision](https://www.perkinsprecision.com/) - Custom optics with angstrom-level surface roughness

+## Other Awesome Lists

+_More collections of awesome things for iontraps_

+* [Doyle Group Vendor List](http://doylegroup.harvard.edu/wiki/index.php?title=Vendor_List) - The open wiki of the Doyle group